JDeuce/webassets-sass-example/README.md

 ## Note

-If you mess with teh config options you need to clear the webassets cache (or just disable caching altogether)
+If you mess with the config options you need to clear the webassets cache (or just disable caching altogether)

+    webassets -c webassets.yaml clean